Search This Blog

 • Use real industry case studies (e.g., failure of the Ariane 5, or successful agile projects) to illustrate why SE principles matter.

-4. Tool-Based Learning
+3. Tool-Based Learning

 • Teach and let students use industry-standard tools:

-• Version control (Git/GitHub/GitLab)
+• Version Control tools (Git/GitHub/GitLab)

-• Project management (Jira, Trello)
+• Project Management tools (Jira, Trello)

-• CI/CD pipelines (GitHub Actions, Jenkins)
+• CI/CD Pipelines (GitHub Actions, Jenkins)

-• Testing frameworks (JUnit, Selenium)
+• Testing Frameworks (JUnit, Selenium)

-5. Collaborative Learning
+4. Collaborative Learning

 • Encourage pair programming and peer code reviews.